ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - It′s better to have a gun and not need it than to need a gun and not have it.<br>—Clarence Worley, True Romance (1993)

+- Their advantage over you is experience.
+Your advantage over them is technique.<br>—Kenneth Agaya